 SECTION 16.
 Governing Law.
 This Disclosure Agreement shall be deemed to be a contract made under the laws of the State of Delaware, and all provisions hereof shall be governed and construed in accordance with the laws of the State of Delaware, without reference to the choice of law principles thereof.

-Disclosure Agreement to be duly execut ed as of the day and year first above written.
+IN WITNESS WHEREOF, the Delaware Transportation Authority has caused this Disclosure Agreement to be duly executed as of the day and year first above written.

-(SEAL) DELAWARE TRANSPORTATION AUTHORITY

-By: Transportation Trust Fund Administrator
+(SEAL) DELAWARE TRANSPORTATION AUTHORITY By: Transportation Trust Fund Administrator